 Since decluttering can alleviate stress and anxiety, let’s discuss how to go about it.
 Different experts have different ways of decluttering.
 One way is to create pockets of order, tackling problem areas one at a time.
 Start with something small – your purse, a bag, or just your closet; though the iconic Marie Kondo differs from this viewpoint and suggests doing a decluttering marathon of your entire house to prevent slacking.
 She suggests immediately discarding things that no longer ‘spark joy’.
 A five-step decluttering system involves the following steps: 1.
 Keep the ones that ‘spark joy’ 2.
 Sell items that have significant value 3.
 Donate items in good quality to charity 4.
 Trash or recycle things that are of no use to yourself and others 5.
 If you don’t know what to do with an item, put a tab in it and – don’t forget! – review it come your next decluttering session.

-Once you have followed these five steps, the amount of things in your house would be significantly reduced, and the ones that remain would serve a purpose – be it aesthetic or functional – and therefore be easier to organize.
+Once you have followed these steps, the amount of things in your house would be significantly reduced, and the ones that remain would serve a purpose – be it aesthetic, functional or even better, both! – and therefore be easier to organize.

 As a result of this entire process, you would feel less stressed, less anxious, more creative and would have more time to attend to important things or to relax.
 Are you planning to KonMari your lifestyle?
 Let us know in the comments below!

 - Brill, A. (2014, September 24).
 Declutter Your Space, Declutter Your Mind.
 Retrieved from https://blog.mass.gov/publichealth/mental-wellness/declutter-your-space-declutter-your-mind/